 Have you applied to Messiah University in the past?

 Simply start a new application for the term you are interested in enrolling and parts of the application will be prefilled with the information we have for you.
 You can update any information that has changed (phone number, address, etc.).

-Messiah College’s Campus Security Report and Safety and Security Information are posted on the Department of Safety web site.
+Messiah University’s Campus Security Report and Safety and Security Information are posted on the Department of Safety web site.
 Information includes statistics regarding the incidence of campus crime over the past three years, as well as details about our safety and security practices.
 Related material can be found on the U.S. Department of Education website at http://ope.ed.gov/campussafety/#.
 If you would like additional information, clarification or a paper copy, please contact the Department of Safety at 717-766-2511, ext.
 6005.

-This serves as notification to current and prospective students that, pursuant to Section 486 of the Higher Education Act, Messiah College’s six-year graduation rate and other retention/graduation data are available online.
+This serves as notification to current and prospective students that, pursuant to Section 486 of the Higher Education Act, Messiah University’s six-year graduation rate and other retention/graduation data are available online.
 A hard copy will be provided upon request by contacting the Institutional Research Office.
 View the statistics online.